bibanon/bibanon/History/Sites/Imageboards/4chan/4chan.md

 More info: [[4chan History]]

+4chan was founded in 2003 by a 15 year old kid named [[moot]].

 4chan was started in 2003. moot purchased the server space with his mother's credit card when he was fifteen, intending the site to be an American version of [[Futaba Channel]].
+It got popular purely by accident and when costs began to spiral out of control [[Menchi|Shii]] and other [[world2ch]]anners told him the site was doomed to failure.

 Multiple groups and immigrants from sites like [[Something Awful]] were attracted to it's simplicity and anonymity.
 The site's success stemmed from the advantages of the anonymous imageboard, and it's development of a culture independent from any other.